The Senior Diet to Feel Young Again

 The combination of foods in the SANE Diet has been proven not only to promote long-term weight loss but also to reduce signs and symptoms of aging.

 Choosing the right senior diet is the most important step you can take in your quest to feel young again.
-Research shows dietary needs change with aging because of some key changes in your body.
+Research shows that one’s dietary needs change with age because of some key shifts in your body.

 There are a few reasons why age has such an impact on the metabolism.